JakubOliver/factory-creator/README.md

 ## Documentation

-Instruction how to generate documentation can be found in the [docs](docs/source/user_docs/docs_gen.md) folder.
+Instructions for generating the documentation can be found in the [docs](docs/source/user_docs/docs_gen.md) folder.